*SO = Significant other, siggy other, your better half in this relationship.

 Next we’ll build your ideal budget (what we wished we spent or saved).
 Starting with an ideal budget helps us understand what our goal should look like and then begin charting a path towards that goal.

 Adjust your expenses to help you reach your ideal budget.
 For example, if saving is a big goal for you, we’ll make your budget more aggressive and save more.
-If you’re able to spend more than you make (because you’re unemployed or have a pile of savings to fund your living expenses), you’ll be able to make those adjustments.
+If you’re spending more than you make (because you’re unemployed or have a pile of savings to fund your living expenses), you’ll be able to make those adjustments.

 It’s helpful to maintain individual budgets as you’re working through this exercise with your SO so that you can each customize your budgets to your money personalities.